w3c/yml2vocab/README.md

 import yml2vocab from 'yml2vocab';
 ```

 There is no need to install any extra typing, it is included in the package.
-The interfaces are simply using strings, no extra TypeScript type definitions.
+The interfaces are simply using strings, no extra TypeScript type definitions have been defined.

 ### Cloning the repository